Mikkles/roll20producer/ProductionAssist/README.md

 These are simple quick buttons to be used while setting up pages.
 Each button will change an element of the page or grid.

 #### Create DL Buddy
 This will create or delete a token for testing Dynamic Lighting.
 The token has a light radius of 100'.
+The script will remember if any buddies are active, and will output "Buddy still in game" on the main menu if any are still on, so we can check that we've deleted all of them.

 ---
 ### Art Handout Linker